byronpendason/byronpendason.github.io/_drafts/virtues.md

 ## Calmness - *Smyltness*
 > One should not be too soon fearful nor too soon joyful.
 (Durham Proverbs 23)

-Calmness is the absence of strong emotion.
+Calmness is the resisting of strong emotion in order to have peace of mind.

 ## Courage - *Ellen*
 > Train yourself for the better way, ever with courage as long as you live.
 (Precepts 7-8)